Human Resources (HR) Cover Letter Examples (Text Format)

 (987) 654-3210

-With my two years of experience as a Human Resources Assistant, I have grown and developed my HR knowledge and abilities.
-I believe the position of Human Resources Generalist at XYZ Corporation will help further my growth in human resources.
+With my two years of experience as an HR assistant, I have grown and developed my knowledge and abilities.
+I believe the HR generalist position at XYZ Corporation will help further my growth in the field.

 Some of my previous successes include:

-- Assisted at revising new-hire orientation to include a warm welcome and provide critical company resources for onboarding employees.
+• Revising new-hire orientation to include a warm welcome and provide critical company resources for onboarding employees

 Kate Miller